 - the Chief Executive of DPMC.

-Regeneration plans are approved by the Minister supporting Greater Christchurch Regeneration through the Greater Christchurch Regeneration Act 2016.
+Regeneration plans were approved by the Minister supporting Greater Christchurch Regeneration through the Greater Christchurch Regeneration Act 2016.

 Ōtākaro Avon River Corridor Regeneration Plan